MysteryPancake/Houdini-VBD/README.md

 ## What's Vertex Block Descent?

 VBD is very similar to Vellum.
-You might call it Vellum 2.
+The main differences are constraints and collisions.

 Vellum uses a technique called [XPBD (Extended Position-Based Dynamics)](https://matthias-research.github.io/pages/publications/XPBD.pdf).
 XPBD uses constraints to simulate soft body behaviour.
 Constraints are solved in parallel workgroups (colors) in OpenCL for better performance.
 Colors are groups of constraints that aren't directly connected.